wlph17/sw-tutorial/more_c.md

 ### Pointer Arithmetic & Array

-* Pointers and array variables are indeed the same.
-The only difference is that pointers can be changed but arrays are constant (pointer constant, not value constant).
+* Pointers and array variables are indeed the same. <span class="hidden">The only difference is that pointers can be changed but arrays are constant (pointer constant, not value constant).</span>
   For an array of type `T []`, its pointer equivalent is `T *const`.

 * For a pointer `p`, `p + c` where `c` is an integer, means `&(p[c])`.
 So `*(p + c)` means `p[c]`.